pforret/jekyll.forret.com/_posts/2023/2023-01-15-realistic-range-of-an-electric-vehicle.md

 > [edmunds.com](https://www.edmunds.com/car-news/electric-car-range-and-consumption-epa-vs-edmunds.html)</small>

 ## Realistic daily range
 Driving the car from a **100%** charged battery to **0%**, the methodology that EPA uses, is something one almost never does with an electric car.
 There are also some other considerations like outside temperature.
 Let's calculate the **realistic daily range**.
-This means: the typical distance you will drive between two charging sessions.
-Not the best possible range, but the more realistic one.
+This means: the typical distance you will drive between two charging sessions on _regular_ days.
+Not the best possible range, but the more realistic day-to-day one.

 ### Factor 1: daily battery strategy = 80% &rarr; 20%
 Most importantly, you do **not charge your battery to 100% every day** (this is to conserve battery health), and you do **not drive until you're at 0%**.
 People currently driving an ICE car are not always aware of how big a role this plays in daily EV usage.